bitmakerlabs/wdi-october-2017/08-programming-fundamentals-collections-and-iteration/build-files/markdown/LESSON.md

 }
 ```

+--

 This is also valid Ruby code, but is not common practice.

+---

+for: alexa readme slides

 As you're just starting out, it's recommended that you always use `do...end` over multiple lines until you firmly grasp iteration.

+--

 I only bring up the curlys as you will find examples like this when you're looking up the documentation.

+---

+for: alexa readme slides

 ### `.map`

+--

 `.map` transforms each item in an array.
 It's the second most common way of iterating over an array.

+---

+for: alexa readme slides

 Let's say we wanted to create an HTML page for the Care Bear battle, and we want each attack to be a list item (`<li>` tag):

+--

 ```ruby
 bears = ['Cheer', 'Funshine', 'Love-a-lot', 'Grumpy']